7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 Brief disclosure on terminology, if there is a better way I will replace it

-#### Intel vs Information:
+#### Intel vs Information vs data:

-Intel - Human intelligence data - data made by humans Information - Machine information provided by querying machines
+Intelligence - Data that is packaged as information that is actionable for humans Information - Machine information provided by querying machines that has context Data - Raw sweet nutritious data.

-Intel - Alice is a Helpdesk operator, Bob requested a password reset Information - the user Alice has X SID that then indicates Administrative Group

 #### True/False (Positives and Negatives) and the Null Space